toextendmylimits/Meta_Coding/system_designs/leaderboard.md

 userId,
 score

-SQL databases are not performant when we have to process large amounts of continuously changing information.
+### SQL databases are not performant when we have to process large amounts of continuously changing information.
 Attempting to do a rank operation over millions of rows is going to take 10s of seconds, which is not
 acceptable for the desired real-time approach.
 Since the data is constantly changing, it is also not feasible to consider a cache.

-Redis solution
+### Redis solution
 Sorted set
+Storage: 26bytes * 25million  = 900 M
+Read replica

+## Deep dive
+- Data sharding
+  1. Fixed partition
+  2. Hash partition
 ## Deep dive